Frequently Asked Questions

 Once you have received your card through the mail, call 1-800-862-0760 to activate it.

 Yes, you can use your card without using a PIN.
 You have the option of using your card as credit or debit.
 Both of these selections will pull the money directly out of your account.
 Choosing the credit option will require you to sign for your purchase, and in some cases you may have to provide your zip code.
 Choosing the debit option will require you to enter your PIN.

 Cornerstone Community Bank offers two types of cards to our customers.
 One is our ATM card, which is primarily used for ATM transactions.
 There is not a “credit” option with an ATM card--you must know your PIN to use it.
 The other card we offer is our debit card, which is used for both ATM transactions and point of sale transactions at stores.

 Cornerstone Community Bank Online Banking is a free service for our customers that lets you bank online from anywhere you have Internet access.
-You can pay bills online, check account balances, transfer funds, view images of posted checks, receive account balance alerts, send and receive secure messages, order checks, and more.
+You can pay bills online, check account balances, transfer funds, view images of posted checks, receive account balance alerts, send and receive secure messages, and more.

 You can auto enroll by visiting the Personal Banking section at the top of the page.
 You will click on "If you are a first time user please ENROLL NOW" If you need assistance filling out the form, call or visit your branch to speak to a Customer Service Representative.

 We are proud to offer online banking completely free to all our customers.
 We do offer alternative online services for our business customers that may charge a fee.